typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 After this normalisation process, we get to our logical model in 3NF and implement it in a relational database.
 We have gone from our conceptual model (ER diagram) to the logical model (3NF), without ever needing to go down to the physical level of the database.
 This was precisely the breakthrough that the relational model brought us -- abstracting away the physical level.
 We call this the physical independence of data.

-![Physical Independence of data](../images/comparisons/architecture.png) *SQL givus us the Physical Independence of Data.*
+![Physical Independence of data](../images/comparisons/architecture.png) *SQL gives us the Physical Independence of Data.*

 ### Modelling in Graql